 - No Test Viewed.

 Real-Time Reverse Transcriptase Polymerase Chain Reaction (RT-PCR)

-Testing should only be performed on individuals meeting Centers for Disease Control and Prevention (CDC) Zika virus clinical criteria (e.g., clinical signs and symptoms associated with Zika virus infection) and/or CDC Zika virus epidemiological criteria (e.g. history of residence in, or travel to a geographic region with active Zika transmission at the time of travel, or other epidemiologic criteria for which Zika virus testing may be indicated, such as possible sexual transmission).
+Testing should only be performed on individuals meeting Centers for Disease Control and Prevention (CDC) Zika virus clinical criteria (e.g., a history of clinical signs and symptoms associated with Zika virus infection); CDC Zika virus epidemiological criteria (e.g. history of residence in or travel to a geographic region with active Zika transmission at the time of travel, or other epidemiological criteria for which Zika virus testing may be indicated); and/or the CDC guidelines.
 Most people with Zika virus infection are asymptomatic.
 Symptomatic individuals typically experience a mild illness characterized by fever, joint pain, rash, or conjunctivitis.
 Clinical illness is usually self-limited and lasts a week or less.
 Not all symptomatic patients report all of these clinical findings, and Zika manifestations overlap significantly with those seen in other viral infections.
 The incubation period is unclear, but likely to be several days.
 Symptoms generally resolve on their own within a week.

 Zika infection shares epidemiologic and clinical features with chikungunya, dengue, and other infections.
 Molecular and/or serologic testing for Zika infection may be useful to diagnose the etiology of a given (usually travel-related) illness and guide further testing and management as needed.

 The Zika Virus RNA, Qualitative, Real-Time RT-PCR is a real-time RT-PCR test intended for the qualitative detection of RNA from Zika virus in human serum collected from individuals meeting CDC Zika virus clinical criteria and/or CDC Zika virus epidemiological criteria:https://www.cdc.gov/zika/hc-providers/index.html